alexander-zuev/kollektiv-mcp/docs/workers-oauth-provider/README.md

             // state.
 It returns an object containing all these (using idiomatic camelCase naming). let oauthReqInfo = await env.OAUTH_PROVIDER.parseAuthRequest(request);

-            // `env.OAUTH_PROVIDER.lookupClient()` looks up metadata about the client, as definetd by RFC-7591.
+            // `env.OAUTH_PROVIDER.lookupClient()` looks up metadata about the http-client, as definetd by RFC-7591.
 This
             // includes things like redirect_uris, client_name, logo_uri, etc.
             let clientInfo = await env.OAUTH_PROVIDER.lookupClient(oauthReqInfo.clientId);